 Policies and Procedures

 Programs are required to notify CAA when changes occur in the program that relate to an accreditation standard.
 Most changes, such as those related to faculty or curriculum, are typically reported through annual reports.
-However initiatives that meet CAA's defintions within the Policy on Substantive Changes must be reported and approved by the CAA in advance of implementation.
+However initiatives that meet CAA's defintions within the Substantive Change policy must be reported and approved by the CAA in advance of implementation.
 Other changes that have a direct and significant impact on the program's potential ability to comply with standards, such as those regarding administrative structure or program leadership, must be reported to the CAA when they occur.
 The policy and procedures in Chapter XI, "Expectations of Programs," of the Accreditation Handbook articulate how and when to report the following types of changes to the CAA:

 Submitting Accreditation Reports to CAA